ubccpsc/310/docs/26w1/project/index.md

-The project is where this course's ideas meet a system you didn't write: it exists to teach you to work confidently in unfamiliar code, to judge a design by what the *next* change to it will cost, to get untestable code under test and know whether those tests are worth anything, and to design an interface other people can safely depend on.
+The project is where this course's ideas meet a system you didn't write: it exists to teach you to work confidently in unfamiliar code, to judge a design by what the *next* change to it will cost, to get untestable code under test, and to design an interface other people can safely depend on.

 InsightUBC is not trivial, and it has a history — one that explains most of what you'll find when you open the repository.
 That background, and where the project is headed, are set out below.